edwinkapkei/android-formula1-mvvm/README.md

 The purpose of this project is to help me get a deeper understanding to to approaches of clean architecture.
 The app is written in Kotlin.

-This app uses the Ergast Motor Racing API (https://ergast.com/) for information on races, drivers and teams.
-A big thank you to Ergast developers for providing the data.
+This app uses the Jolpica Motor Racing API (https://github.com/jolpica/jolpica-f1) for information on races, drivers and teams.
+A big thank you to Jolpica developers for providing the data.

 The app also borrows from the BoxBox Formula1 app (https://github.com/BrightDV/BoxBox) so a big thank you to the developers.